Grohden/babel-plugin-resolve-barrel-files/README.md

 }
 ```

+> **Note**: if you make changes to the babel config
+> be sure to restart your bundler with a clear babel cache

 ### I have a problem, what should I do?

 Feel free to open a PR or an issue and I'll try to help you :D